Skip to content

 However, a synchronous event requires functions to happen one after the other.
 So, function B must wait in line for function A to complete its execution before commencing its own.

-Synchronous programming most often affects an app's usability.
-Because users usually have to stare at the spinning cursor—waiting for a function to finish its processing before the program can become usable again.
+Synchronous programming most often affects an app’s usability.
+Users usually have to stare at the spinning cursor, waiting for a function to finish its processing before the program become usable.

 How to Implement Asynchronous Programming in JavaScript

 JavaScript, by default, is a single-threaded programming language.
-However, modern browsers allow us to implement asynchronous programming in the following two ways:
+However, modern browsers allow you to implement asynchronous programming in the following two ways:

 1. Passing callbacks into functions.